 This bossiness hadn’t been apparent when we’d just been meeting up for what I’d called Jane Austen walks–masked, socially distanced strolls through my neighborhood while we stole shy glances and shared notes on common ground.
 You know: astrology, film, the gay 90s.

-These days my sexuality is best described as “middle-aged” because I am less interested in gender identification than how successfully someone has weathered the demise of youth.
+These days my sexuality is best described as “middle-aged” because I am less interested in the Kinsey spectrum than in how successfully someone has weathered the demise of youth.
 At 55 with a Harriet the Spy meets Jack Lemmon shtick that proved surprisingly rakish, this woman checked off all my boxes, pun applicable.
 So when we both took Covid tests and she invited me upstate to stay in a second home she was temporarily renting—she and her family lived in another house she’d recently bought— I took her up on it.
 I even brought up Grace, since Covid had made catcare as complicated as everything else.

 Keep in mind she and I had not even held hands yet.
 The ultimate dyke cliche.